About the OAC

 During a meeting of legislators, a congressperson asked the question – “Who represents patients who are affected by obesity?”
 It was then that a legislator pointed out a serious need – a group whose only focus is on those affected by obesity.
 With this, the OAC was formed in 2005 with the goal of building a national coalition of those who are living with and/or affected by obesity.

 As a non-profit organization, the OAC exists to serve the needs of every individual affected by obesity.
 The OAC is a membership organization, and membership is a vital component in building a Coalition of those affected.
 Membership is not required in the OAC, however it is strongly encouraged and is often the first step toward getting involved in making an impact in obesity.
-Currently, the OAC is a more than 58,000 active members and serves more than 1 million individuals each year.
+Currently, the OAC has more than 70,000 active members and serves more than 1 million individuals each year.

 As an education and advocacy organization, the OAC is involved with all issues related to obesity.
 As such, the OAC has several stated positions on various aspects in obesity.
 The OAC’s position statements allow our constituents to know where the OAC stands and how our organization is working to improve the lives of those who are affected.
 To view the OAC’s position statements, please click here.

 OAC Vision Statement